Beetle Removal Edmonton - Major Pest Control

 What Attracts Beetles To Your Edmonton Home?

 Beetles are one of the largest groups of animals on earth, with more than 400,000 known species as of today.
 Some beetle species are helpful to humans, such as ladybugs that feed on crop pest insects.
-Other species are problematic, such as those in the carpet beetle family that feed on clothing and items made from fur, leather, wool, or silk and whose activities are often mistaken for moth damage.
+Other species are problematic, such as those in the carpet beetle family that feed on clothing and items made from fur, leather, wool, or silk, and whose activities are often mistaken for moth damage.

 Types Of Beetles Around Edmonton